Digit112/Web-Quiz/README.md

 Implicit:
 `{"q": "a"}`

 **The following constructs both represent equivalent definitions of a QuestionList containing two questions.
-Note that the second question cannot be written in implicit form because it contains multiple questrion statements:**
+Note that the second question cannot be written in implicit form because it contains multiple question statements:**

 Explicit:
 ```